sba1/ontologizer/ontologizer.homepage/content/intro.md

 Finally, note that Gene Ontology annotations are made to the most specific term possible.
 All ancestors of the term are considered to be implicitly annotated.
 Therefore, if we are calculating the total annotations of a term, we need to count annotations to all (more specific) descendents of the term also.
 Note that we need to avoid introducing "extra" (duplicate) counts if there are multiple paths from a descendent term to an ancestor term, or if two distinct descendents of a term are annotated for a certain gene.
 A discussion of these issues is available in Robinson et al. (2004) [Gene-Ontology analysis reveals association of tissue-specific 5' CpG-island genes with development and embryogenesis](http://www.ncbi.nlm.nih.gov/pubmed/15254011?dopt=Abstract)

-### Potential Problems with the Term Browser and Help Window of the Ontologizer

-With some combinations of debian linux and firefox, we have noticed a problem with the Ontologizer finding the libraries needed to allow browsing of GO terms and the show the HTML format of the help system.
-If you notice this problem, it may help to set the variable MOZILLA_FIVE_HOME in the file /etc/environment as follows:

-    MOZILLA_FIVE_HOME=/usr/lib/xulrunner and to install the latest version of the packages "xulrunner" and "libxul-dev" with apt-get or aptitude.

-The Ontologizer should start properly with all common Windows browsers (we have tested it with IE6, IE7 and Firefox).

-### MacIntosh
-The Ontologizer is built using GUI elements from the Standard Widget Toolkit (SWT) known from Eclipse.
-SWT has been built and test for Windows and Linux systems and the Ontologizer should work without problems on machines running Linux or modern versions of Windows.
-Unfortunately, the SWT for Mac OSX is not yet advanced enough, and therefore we decided to declare Ontologizer for Macintosh as unsupported at this time.
-Embarassed